How An Applicant Tracking System Works?

 Frequently Asked Questions

-How do I identify which ATS a company uses?
+How do I find out which ATS an employer uses?

 What factors affect ATS pricing?

-Should I submit my resume as a PDF or Word document?
+Should I send my resume in PDF or Word format?

 Gauri Asopa